 In the fall of 2013, he began his graduate studies at Andrews University under the guidance of Dr Claudio Gonzalez and served as the graduate assistant conductor of the Andrews University Symphony Orchestra.
 In the summers of 2014, 2015, and 2016 Lora formed and conducted the Andrews University Community Chamber Orchestra.
 During the 2014 fall season, he served as the assistant conductor for the Clark College Symphony Orchestra under the direction of Donald Appert in Vancouver, Washington, and associate conductor of the Jewish Community Orchestra in Portland, Oregon.

 Christina Winslow is from Larimore, ND and graduated from Larimore high school in 2001.
 She then attended Association Free Lutheran Bible School in Plymouth, MN, studying general bible studies.
 She graduated from there in 2003.
 In the fall of 2003, Christina went on to study vocal music education at North Dakota State University.
 She was in the Concert Choir and very select Madrigal Choir for 4 years there, having the opportunity to travel the world with the choirs.

-For the last 9 years, Christina has been a private piano teacher and vocal instructor, having over 40 students a year.
-She is so excited for this opportunity to be the new choir director here at Trinity Christian School.
+For the last 10 years, Christina has been a private piano teacher and vocal instructor, having over 40 students a year.
+She has been an amazing addition to the Williston Trinity Christian School music program.